 For the course(s) you wish to transfer, bring a course description, course syllabus, and the transcript from the other college or university to the Director of Music Undergraduate Studies in JS120.
 The course(s) will be evaluated for equivalence to an IU course.

 Yes!
 Either Z111 Introduction to Music theory or T109 Rudiments of Music will serve as a part of the core requirement.
 (T109 is taken by music majors and moves faster and has more content that Z111.)

 Yes, you can retake Z103 or Z320 as long as the course has a different variable title.
 All other courses can be taken only one time if they count toward the minor.

-Adjunct Lecturer in Music (Music in General Studies)
+Adjunct Assistant Professor of Music (Music in General Studies/Composition)